301 Front St. N., Unit 2,

-A comprehensive assessment can provide more specific information about a student's learning strengths and needs, and how s/he learns best.
+A comprehensive assessment can provide more specific information about a student's learning strengths and needs, and how they learn best.
 It will also provide answers regarding whether a student has a Learning Disability, Intellectual Disability, or a slower rate of learning.
 Sometimes other factors impact a student's availability for learning (e.g., low self-esteem, low motivation, behavioural challenges, attention/concentration problems or mental health issues).

 A comprehensive psychoeducational assessment involves measuring a student's underlying ability to process and understand different kinds of information.
 It often includes cognitive and academic testing, as well as measures that assess a student's self-esteem, behaviour, and social-emotional well-being.
 It is also important to gain an understanding of the student's developmental and medical history, academic history, learning style, social-emotional well-being, and daily performance in the classroom.
 This information is achieved through interviews with those people who know the student best (i.e., classroom teacher, resource teacher, educational assistants, parents).
 In some situations, classroom observations are also helpful.